yagmura/Course_DataVisualization/Assignments/#10/Readme.md

 For your end-of-term project, the poster must include the following:

-* Draw four or five different types of plots (the first three may be the improved versions, considering the feedback on the plots that you did in Assignment #8) for your project.
+* four or five different types of plots (the first three may be the improved versions, considering the feedback on the plots that you did in Assignment #8) for your project.
-* Share your findings, interpreting the results.
+* your findings, interpreting the results.
-* Indicate the data source.
+* data source.

 Any assignment that does not comply with the instructions will not be evaluated.